Meeea-914/gold-monitor/README.md

 ## How to Support

-If you find this tool helpful and want to support the development, feel free to give this repo a ⭐ or donate some Gold (GL) to my address: `gl1w9clzakz3rmyw7d2q7j233uy8afp8ymeqmpjs5wa8s5j3a4cla5sycrlmq`
+If you find this tool helpful and want to support the development, feel free to give this repo a ⭐ or donate some Silicoin (SIT) to my address: `gl1w9clzakz3rmyw7d2q7j233uy8afp8ymeqmpjs5wa8s5j3a4cla5sycrlmq`

 ## Notifications